xfnx-17/DorkHunter/README.md

 This **SQLi Search Tool** is provided to help identify common SQL injection vulnerabilities.
 Always use it responsibly and within the boundaries of the law.

 ---

-This update includes the repository URL for cloning, as well as the context for setting up and using the tool.
-You can now copy and paste this `README.md` to your GitHub repository.